Period-Friendly-Bristol/application-wrapper/README.md

 This repository joins the client and the server applications using submodules and docker-compose.

-Additionally, it stores the Ansible deployment scripts that are used to provision these applications on a server.
+Additionally, it holds the Ansible deployment scripts that are used to provision these applications on a server.

 ## Setup